*Dreaming about where to go when Stay at Home orders are lifted? Here’s some inspiration — a Yosemite getaway.

-Yosemite National Park is the sixth most visited national park in the nation, and it’s not surprising why.
-Located in California, the park is known for its high granite walls and plentiful waterfalls.
-It’s easy to get to — about a two-and-a-half hour drive from Fresno, or four hours from Oakland — and once you’re in the park, there’s no shortage of getaways to see and explore.
+Yosemite National Park is the sixth most visited national park in the nation.
+Located in California, it’s easy to get to — about a two-and-a-half-hour drive from Fresno, or four hours from Oakland — and once you’re in the park, there’s no shortage of getaways to see and explore.
 Here’s where you can stay, play and savor the park’s goodness.

 An abundance of lodging in Yosemite National Park and the surrounding areas are just right for immersing in nature.